3001 Lincoln Hall

 interpersonal communication, health & relationships, technology & relationships

-Recent research has also examined the role of communication technologies in close relationships.
+Professor Caughlin is also interested in understanding why some people and relationships seem to benefit when their communication becomes technologically mediated (e.g., throughsocial media, texting), whereas other relationships seem to be harmed by the introduction of the same technologies.
 He is particularly interested in how different modes of communication are used in ways that either facilitate or interfere with better communication.His work on the communication interdependence perspective of mediated communication suggests that being able to make different modes of communication work well together is an important part of contemporary relational closeness.

 Ph.D., University of Texas at Austin, 1997

 M.A., University of Kentucky, 1992

 B.A., University of Illinois, 1991

 NCA Bernard J. Brommel Award, 2009

 Arnold Beckman Research Award, UI Research Board, 2009

 IARR Miller Award for Early Career Achievement, 2004